wavefrontHQ/docs/pages/doc/csp_users_account_managing.md

 ## Manage Your Password

 It's a best practice to change your password every few months.
-See [How do I reset my password](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-8FD73719-36EE-4414-B3A2-AA1B9687BE4D.html) for more details.
+See [How do I reset my password](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-8FD73719-36EE-4414-B3A2-AA1B9687BE4D.html) in the VMware Cloud services documentation.

 {% include note.html content="If you log in with a corporate account, you cannot update your password following these instructions.
 Your company prompts you to update your password at regular intervals.
 Contact your Enterprise Administrator to explicitly update your password." %}